maariaw/minesweeper-helper/documentation/week-2-report.md

 ### What remains unclear?

 Much is still unclear, but I'm very glad with my progress.
+I notice that the setup required for unit testing these CSP classes is challenging.
+I'm also not sure if I should test the move suggestions my bot makes against actual existence of mines on each square, or just that it follows the intended logic.

-### Hours worked: 12
+### Hours worked: 13